 - The “LUDI” COST Action aims at the creation of a novel and autonomous field of research and intervention on play for children with disabilities.The network has three main objectives: a) collecting and systematizing all existing competence and skills: educational researches, clinical initiatives, know-how of resources centers and users’ associations; b) developing new knowledge related to settings, tools and methodologies associated with the play of children with disabilities; c) disseminating the best practices emerging from the joint effort of researchers, practitioners and users. […more]

 The Cyprus Interaction Lab is part of the in the ACM-W Cyprus Chapter (see ACM Women @ Cyprus Interaction Lab) which focuses on activities and projects that aim to improve the working and learning environments for women in computing.
 The WoMEnpower [WE-ME] project was a major funded project under this initiative.
 The project sought to link women mentors and mentees together through an online community platform.
-More specifically WE-ME aimed at helping young women to receive support and advice in regards to self-improvement, in order to increase their self-esteem, personal and social power and solidarity. […more]
+More specifically WE-ME aimed at helping young women to receive support and advice regarding self-improvement, in order to increase their self-esteem, personal and social power and solidarity. […more]

 - A project funded by the Cyprus Research Foundation (25000 euro) to explore innovative, multimodal learning environments for the support of problem based learning (PBL) in higher education, particularly design education.
 The project built on the idea that successful PBL implementation depends on both the selection of learning activities and development of appropriate infrastructure, that is, technology-enhanced learning spaces in which the activities can take place.
 This project delivered a practical framework for the construction of creative, multi-modal information spaces ideal for the implementation of PBL in the university classroom.
 The project revoled into the dissertation work of Dr. Vasiliou.

 - CUT Start-up Grant funded to A.Ioannou as Principal Investigator (40000 euro).
 This start-up grant funded several small-scale interdisciplinary, exploratory projects in the area of technology-enhanced learning and peacemaking using interactive tabletops.